There is one thing I learned on our 5,000-mile road trip; be prepared! So I always make a road trip checklist!

 Pre road trip maintenance – Check all fluid levels and top off as needed, change oil, replace wiper blades as needed, check belts and hoses and replace as needed, check headlights, tail lights, blinkers and parking lights; replace any burnt out bulbs.

-For Winter trips – If you are traveling during the winter, make sure to pack extra blankets, food, and water in case you become stranded on the road in snow (or just stranded period where you may not have head for a while).
+For Winter trips – If you are traveling during the winter, make sure to pack extra blankets, food, and water in case you become stranded on the road in snow (or just stranded period where you may not have heat for a while).